fortanix/terraform-provider-dsm/docs/data-sources/user.md

 page_title: "dsm_user Data Source - terraform-provider-dsm"
 subcategory: ""
 description: |-
-  Returns the DSM user ID from the cluster as a Data Source
+  Returns the DSM user ID from the cluster as a Data Source.
 ---

 # dsm_user (Data Source)

-Returns the DSM user ID from the cluster as a Data Source
+Returns the DSM user ID from the cluster as a Data Source.

 ## Example Usage